-- Exhibits a professional and positive image when interacting with patients, faculty and staff.
+- Exhibits professional and positive image when interacting with patients, faculty, and staff.

-- Able to handle multiple responsibilities in a fast paced environment.
+- Able to handle multiple responsibilities in a fast-paced environment with accuracy.

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.